 This means that from 1 September 2013 we are no longer able to authorise any term time absence for holidays.

 Department for Education states: “Term times are for education.
 This is the priority.”
 Children and families have 175 days off school to spend time together, including weekends and school holidays.
-John Emmerson Batty Primary School will rightly prioritise attendance and adhere to DfE and LA guidelines.
+John Emmerson Batty Primary School will rightly prioritise attendance and adhere to DfE and Galileo MAT regulations.
 The school policy is that absences will not be granted during term time and will only be authorised in exceptional circumstances (see below).

 If an event can reasonably be scheduled outside of term time then it would not be normal to authorise absence.